AnmolTomer/webdev_responsive/README.md

 4. **Personal Portfolio Site**: A good landing page, progress bars to show skill level, gallery of projects with hover effects and contact section with footer along with a fixed navigation and smooth scroll ability.

-5. **Classic Cars**: Project based on classic cars, it will be a different kind of website, we will have here landing section, followed by cars on a postcard format, video gallery for vintage muscle cars and image gallery where we create 3D elements using CSS, and a contact form at the end.
+5. **Classic Cars**: Project based on classic cars, it will be a different kind of website, we will have here landing section, followed by cars on a postcard format, video gallery for vintage muscle cars and image gallery where we create `3D elements using CSS`, and a contact form at the end.
 Also, navigation bar with all the contents of the site getting tilted on clicking nav bar.

 6. **Architecture and Interior Design**: Focuses on animations, includes a spinner.
 Used CSS layout modules called access grid to create `About Us` section.
 Uses `field.js` to create Our Team Section, along with contact section in sync with the site theme along with navbar with effects.